 2. Customer service skills

-These skills include the ability both to bring in new customers and to keep current clients happy.
+These valuable job skills include the ability both to bring in new customers and to keep current clients happy.
 Workers with strong customer service skills know how to use positive, customer-focused language, and have developed an instinct for sensing a client’s mood and needs.
 In addition to empathy and a deep knowledge of your product or service, working well with customers requires a good deal of patience.